antfu/antfu.me/pages/posts/ai-qrcode-101.md

   <figcaption important-mt8 text-center>Examples from <a href="https://qrbtf.com/">QRBTF.com</a></figcaption>
 </figure>

-The original idea was created by people behind [QRBTF](https://qrbtf.com/), and first revealed on [this reddit](https://www.reddit.com/r/StableDiffusion/comments/141hg9x/controlnet_for_qr_code/) by [nhciao](https://www.reddit.com/user/nhciao/).
+The original idea was created by the people behind [QRBTF](https://qrbtf.com/)](https://qrbtf.com/), and was first revealed on [this reddit](https://www.reddit.com/r/StableDiffusion/comments/141hg9x/controlnet_for_qr_code/) by [nhciao](https://www.reddit.com/user/nhciao/).

-As of July 8th 2023, [QRBTF](https://qrbtf.com/) haven't released their model nor service yet, you can join their [Discord server](https://discord.gg/V9CNuqYfte) to get the latest news.
-The methods mentioned here are based on community's research and experiments.
+As of July 8th, 2023, [QRBTF](https://qrbtf.com/) haven't released their model or service yet, you can join their [Discord server](https://discord.gg/V9CNuqYfte) to get the latest news.
+The methods mentioned here are based on community research and experiments.

 ## How to Generate?

-There are a few online services you can try, but this guide will focus doing it locally on our own.
-You will need the basics knowledge of Stable Diffusion and ControlNet, a computer with a GPU (or a cloud GPU instance) to start.
+There are a few online services you can try, but this guide will focus on doing it locally on our own.
+You will need the basic knowledge of Stable Diffusion and ControlNet, a computer with a GPU (or a cloud GPU instance) to start.

-There are two approaches to generate a stylized QR Code:
+There are two approaches to generating a stylized QR Code:

-- **Text to Image with ControlNet** - Generate a image with prompts, and using ControlNet with a QR Code input to intervention the generation process.
+- **Text to Image with ControlNet** - Generate an image with prompts, and use ControlNet with a QR Code input to intervention the generation process.
   - [Stylistic QR Code with Stable Diffusion](/posts/ai-qrcode) - by Anthony Fu
   - [Refining AI Generated QR Code](/posts/ai-qrcode-refine) - by Anthony Fu
   - [[Video] 二维码融合技术2.0](https://www.bilibili.com/video/BV1zF411R7xg/) - by 赛博迪克朗
-- **Image to Image** - Use a QR Code image as input, and let Stable Diffusion to redraw each part of the QR Code.
+- **Image to Image** - Use a QR Code image as input, and let Stable Diffusion redraw each part of the QR Code.
   - [How to make a QR code with Stable Diffusion](https://stable-diffusion-art.com/qr-code/) - by Andrew

-We found that the **Text to Image approach produce much better results**, and it's easier to control the output.
+We found that the **Text to Image approach produces much better results**, and it's easier to control the output.
 We will focus on that approach in this guide.

 ## ControlNet Models